 We are often asked at One Legal how to reduce the size of a PDF filing to ensure that is accepted by a court’s case management system and therefore successfully eFiled.

 There’s a whole range of rules out there on file sizes depending on what back-office system the court is using to manage the filings it receives.
-In most eFiling courts throughout the U.S. the file must be below 35 MB, for instance, all filings must be under 35 MB, whereas San Diego and Orange County accept individual documents up to 35 MB and a total for all documents of 60 MB.
-Checking the local rules in your court in advance is important.
+In most eFiling courts throughout the U.S. the file must be below 35 MB., and each California court has its own limits.
+You can check out the maximum file size for your court on our Support Center, and find information on other local court rules, too.

 In general, though, there’s very little reason for PDFs to be hundreds of megabytes large unless they contain exhibits that absolutely must be saved as very high-resolution photographs.
-By following just a few simple steps, even large filings that are hundreds of pages should not exceed 10 MB.
+By following just a few simple steps, even filings that are hundreds of pages long can be brought down to meet requirements.

 How to determine the size of your PDF document

 Larger files will take longer to upload, are cumbersome to share electronically (via email, for instance), and will use up your law firm’s file storage more rapidly.
-Also, while the courts accept larger file sizes, they prefer to handle smaller, optimized files.
+And even when the courts accept larger file sizes, they prefer to handle smaller, optimized files.

 So, how should you set about reducing the size of your PDF documents?
 Here are five quick tips.